 The answer to this question really strikes at the heart of the First Female Ascent paradox.
 In most other physical sports, women and men play in separate arenas.
 One way rock climbing is unique is that both sexes get to perform on the exact same “playing field,” and therefore comparisons are inevitably drawn between the two sexes.

 Compared to almost all other athletic endeavors, rock climbing might just be the least sex-biased of them all!
-In fact, there’s no other sport that I can think of in which both men and women have achieved such close performance results on the exact same playing field.
+In fact, there’s no other sport that I can think of in which both men and women have achieved such close performance results when facing the same set of challenges.

 So, are women capable of climbing as hard as men?
 Yes.